HamsterCoder/pikalang/README.md

 ## Contibuting

-* If you have a lesson idea or feedback on current lessons, please open an issue
+-   If you have a lesson idea or feedback on current lessons, please open an issue or you can join our [telegram](https://t.me/+dnIZ_udnkhtiZjEy).
-* If you like to contribute full lessons or any other code improvements, please open a pull request
+-   If you like to contribute full lessons or any other code improvements, please open a pull request

 ## Development